Satinder Sartaaj

-Satinder Pal Singh, popularly known as Satinder Sartaaj, is an Indian singer, songwriter, actor and poet of Punjabi language.
+Satinder Pal Singh, popularly known as Satinder Sartaaj, is an Indian singer, songwriter, actor and poet primarily associated with Punjabi songs and films.
 He gained fame with his song "Sai".
 Since then he has performed across the world.
-He made his film debut as Maharaja Duleep Singh in The Black Prince in 2017.
+Sartaaj made his film debut as Maharaja Duleep Singh in The Black Prince in 2017.

 Early life

 Satinder Pal Singh was born in the village of Bajrawar in Hoshiarpur, Punjab.
 He attended school at the government elementary school in his village.
 While in the third standard, he began performing in local Bal Sabhas.

 Education

-Sartaaj obtained an honors degree in music from Government College, Hoshiarpur.
+Sartaaj obtained an honours degree in music from Government College, Hoshiarpur.
 He concentrated on his musical career while completing his MPhil in Sufi music singing and later a PhD in Sufi singing (Gayan) from Panjab University, Chandigarh.
 He also taught music at Panjab University for six years.
 Sartaaj also completed a certificate course and Diploma in the Persian language.
-He started writing poetry and adopted his Takhallus (Pen name), Sartaaj, while at college.
+He started writing poetry and adopted his Takhallus (pen name), Sartaaj, while at college.